Solonce/genai/README.md

  └─────────────────────────────
 ```

+## Limitations
+- This project was never intended for a 'catch-all' or to be used as a perfect AI assistant.
+The goal was to simply create a command line AI assistant tool.
+- The [Mixtral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mixtral-7B-Instruct-v0.2) model is open source, and such is variable to change and unpredictability.
+- The [Mixtral-7B-Instruct-v0.2](https://huggingface.co/mistralai/Mixtral-7B-Instruct-v0.2) model tends to have an issue generating one response.
+It will often respond back as a user to prompt the model again.
+- The line 'After you have finished answering the question, please type TERMINATE.' is used in the default prompt, but not enforced with the -c or -C flags.
+This line can be important if you want nice text formatting.

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
 * If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/Solonce/genai/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.
 * Create individual PR for each suggestion.